 Want to know more about the component parts of a pellet smoker and how they work?
 Check out our article discussing what a pellet grill is, and how a pellet grill works.

-Why are They Called Both Pellet Grills and Pellet Smokers?
+Why are They Called Both Pellet Grills or Pellet Smokers?
 Which is it?

 You’ll see the two names used interchangeably across the Internet.
 But, are they two different things, or is this a true all-in-one solution for all your backyard cooking needs?